Kernix13/htaccess-301-redirect/README.md

 Is Bluehost running on Apache or a different server?

-This is the basic format from CSS Tricks [301 Redirects article](https://css-tricks.com/snippets/htaccess/301-redirects/)  (Apache servers obly):
+This is the basic format from CSS Tricks [301 Redirects article](https://css-tricks.com/snippets/htaccess/301-redirects/)  (Apache servers only):

 ```
 Redirect 301 /oldpage.html http://www.yoursite.com/newpage.html